rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 #### Part 2: Configure the security group to account for dynamic port allocation

-13. So we've fixed part of our problem.
+So we've fixed part of our problem.
 We can now get multiple containers on a single EC2 host without the issue of port mapping conflicts.
 But the problem we now have is the user experience.
 The user is not going to know what port the container was mapped too, nor will we.

-Therefore we need to set up 2 more things
-    1. We need to configure a security group that will allow ingress http traffic from/to a dynamic port range
+We need to configure our Security Group to allow for the dynamic port mapping, and allow TCP traffic to flow across a range of IP addresses that can communicate with our EC2 hosts, which will then forward traffic to the containers running our httpd service.

-    2. We need to load balance the inbound traffic to the 4 instances we have running
+1. Nav to the

 #### Part 3: Load balance inbound requests to the httpd service